Yousuf28/quarto_website/README.md

 ### How Posts Are Discovered

 Quarto automatically:
-- ✅ Finds all subdirectories in `posts/`
+- Finds all subdirectories in `posts/`
-- ✅ Reads the `index.qmd` file in each subdirectory
+- Reads the `index.qmd` file in each subdirectory
-- ✅ Extracts metadata (title, date, author, categories) from YAML frontmatter
+- Extracts metadata (title, date, author, categories) from YAML frontmatter
-- ✅ Generates the blog listing page
+- Generates the blog listing page
-- ✅ Creates individual post pages at `posts/your-post-name/`
+- Creates individual post pages at `posts/your-post-name/`

 **You don't need to edit `posts.qmd` or any configuration file** - just add a new directory with `index.qmd` and Quarto handles the rest!

-## ✍️ Adding a New Blog Post
+## Adding a New Blog Post

+To add a new blog post to this website, follow these steps:

 ### Step 1: Create Post Directory

-Create a new directory for your post inside the `posts/` folder:
+Create a new directory for the post inside the `posts/` folder:

 ```bash
 mkdir posts/your-post-title